zowe/zlux-app-server/README.md

 git clone git@github.com:zowe/sample-iframe-app.git
 ```

-## 7. Adding ZSS to the enviroment
+## 7. Adding ZSS to the environment
 Like the App Server, ZSS is an HTTP(S) server component of Zowe.
 However unlike the App Server, ZSS is a z/OS specific component which exists to provide core low-level & security APIs, as well as a place to attach lower-level plugins than could be built with the App Server.
 The configuration, directories, and network-level API structures are similar, as these servers work together to support Apps.
 Also, some of the low-level APIs are made possibly by ZSS working in concert with the Zowe Cross Memory Server, which is not an HTTP(S) server, but ZSS provides any needed HTTP(S) access.
 So, if you need the APIs provided by ZSS, or want to build & use low-level plugins, then you must add ZSS and the Cross Memory Server to your Zowe environment.

-Since ZSS adheres to the same configuration & directory structure as the App server, the easiest way to set up ZSS is to clone all of the App Server repos (Step 1) onto z/OS if you have not already done so.
+Since ZSS adheres to the same configuration & directory structure as the App server, the easiest way to set up ZSS is to clone all of the App Server repos ([Step 1](#1-acquire-the-source-code)) onto z/OS if you have not already done so.
 However, strictly speaking the only non-ZSS repo needed is the `zlux-app-server` repo because it contains the scripts that are used to start the servers.

 ### Building ZSS
 To build ZSS from source, it is recommended to use git on z/OS.
 You can use this command to get the code: